noborus/noborus.github.io/content/blog/guesswidth.en.md

-Also, this is actually the real deal, but I have also incorporated it into my pager [ov](https://github.com/noborus/ov) (still working on it before release), and by combining the options, you can display the following.
+Also, this is actually the real deal, but I have also incorporated it into my pager [ov](https://github.com/noborus/ov) (v0.30.0 or later), and by combining the options, you can display the following.

 ```console
 ps aux| ov